AureumChaos/LEAP/README.md

 ## Genetic Algorithm Example

-The next-easiest way to use LEAP is to configure a custom algorithm via one of the metaheuristic functions in the `leap_ec.algorithms`.
-These interfaces allow you to customize the various operators, representations, and other components that go into a modern evolutionary algorithm.
+The next-easiest way to use LEAP is to configure a custom algorithm via one of the metaheuristic functions in the `leap_ec.algorithms` package.
+These interfaces off you a flexible way to customize the various operators, representations, and other components that go into a modern evolutionary algorithm.

 Here's an example that applies a genetic algorithm variant to solve the `MaxOnes` optimization problem.
 It uses bitflip mutation, uniform crossover,